Flutter-gg-1/Project-3/README.md

 # Flutter Project 3 Page

-LoginPage: This is a login page that displays an image, two text fields for username and password (although they don't actually do anything), and a "Go" button.
+LoginPage: This is a login page that displays an image, two text fields for username and password, and a "Go" button.
 Clicking the button navigates to the HomeScreen.
 <hr>
 HomeScreen: This is the home screen of the app.
 It displays three progress bars with icons and text representing different categories It also has a bottom navigation bar with icons for Home, Challenges, Profile, and Settings.
-Clicking on the icons in the navigation bar presumably navigates to different screens in the app (although those screens are not defined in this code snippet).
+Clicking on the icons in the navigation bar presumably navigates to different screens

 <hr>